valeriatoneva/ts-spineboy-character/README.md

 # Spineboy Adventure Game 🎮

 ## Overview 🌈
 This project is a 2D side-scrolling platformer featuring "Spineboy," developed using PixiJS and Spine animation.
 The game showcases smooth animation transitions, responsive keyboard controls, and basic physics for a fun and interactive gaming experience.
+Direct preview of the game can be found here https://codesandbox.io/p/sandbox/spineboy-project-d4vw2f?file=%2F.prettierrc%3A11%2C2.
 ![Spineboy Gameplay](spineboy-canva.png)